-With school holidays and the Great Singapore Sale (GSS) approaching, crowds of customers will be clamouring to get their hands on some good deals.
+With the end-of-year holidays approaching, crowds of customers will be clamouring to get their hands on some good deals.

 As a small or medium business owner, we understand that it can be difficult to prepare without the resources larger businesses have.
 However, there are several things you can still do with a bit of retail planning.